 At some point you may have had a reaction to penicillin and were told you were allergic.
 And there’s a good chance it has stayed in your chart throughout your childhood and into adulthood.
 But 9 of 10 Americans who think they have a penicillin allergy have either outgrown it or never had it in the first place.
 That said, it’s important to get tested by an allergist to know if you have a true penicillin allergy so you know whether to avoid the drug.

-Three new studies being presented at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting in Houston present new information on penicillin allergy.
+Three new studies being presented at the American College of Allergy, Asthma, and Immunology (ACAAI) Annual Scientific Meeting in Houston present new information on penicillin allergy.

 Women are Four Times More Likely than Men to Have a Penicillin Allergy – The study was a review of more than 30,000 penicillin allergy tests conducted between 2001-2017.
 There were two criteria used to examine the tests – one with a 3×3 mm wheal (raised bump) and one using a 5×5 mm wheal.
-Using the criteria of 3×3 mm wheal, there was a significant difference between men and women in terms of percentage of those with penicillin allergy.
+Using the criteria of 3×3 mm wheal, there was a significant difference between men and women in terms of the percentage of those with penicillin allergy.

-“Our study suggests women have a higher rate of penicillin allergy then men,” says allergist Miguel Park, MD, study co-author and ACAAI member.
+“Our study suggests women have a higher rate of penicillin allergy than men,” says allergist Miguel Park, MD, study co-author and ACAAI member.
 “Of the 329 people with a positive skin test, 298 (91 percent) were female and 31 (9 percent) were male.
 Further studies will need to be done to verify these results but getting tested for penicillin allergy is clearly worthwhile for those who have the diagnosis in their medical chart.”

 Presentation Title: Female Sex as a Risk Factor of IgE Mediated Penicillin Drug Allergy